Brad Bennett's 5 favourite things of 2023

 Orange stuff

 If you’ve seen my phone reviews in the last few months, you may have noticed that I recently adopted an orange cat named Pumpkin.
-There’s not much to say, but I’ve had him for about six months now, and we’re pretty obsessed with each other.
+There’s not much to say, but I’ve had him for about six months now, and we’re pretty fond of each other.

 Beyond the orange cat, I also reviewed the Apple Watch Ultra and Ultra 2 this year and really started to become obsessed with orange accessories to match my watch bands.
 A few years ago, I was all about yellow because of the iPhone and the Switch Lite, but in 2023 and leading into 2024, I’m all about orange.